Open doors to industry and unlock a world of opportunities

 For more information contact: Dr Sara Visocnik

-- Advance your Japanese knowledge and skills through our new two-month program to Japan takes place in Tokyo, Osaka or Nigata during Trimester 3.
+- Advance your Japanese knowledge and skills through our ten week program to Japan takes place in place in Osaka, Kobe or Niigata during Trimester 3.

 - It involves intensive Japanese training in the first four weeks, followed by another four weeks of internship placement in your field of study.